tomealbuquerque/EDoF-CNN/README.md

-# Rethinking Low-Cost Microscopy Workflow:\\ A New End-to-End Strategy
+# EDoF-CNN
-extended depth of field method using cnn
+extended depth of field methods using cnn

+"Rethinking Low-Cost Microscopy Workflow: A New End-to-End Strategy"